dptww1/ijbsputils/README.md

 Features
 --------

-Not a lot yet.
-The plugin creates a new *BSP* menu with a single item, "Go To Renderer".
+This plugin adds a new *BSP* menu to the IDE, with the following commands:

+1. *Go To Renderer*

 If you have focus on a Java class containing a @Renderer.Path annotation (perhaps indirectly in a superclass), "Go To Renderer" will open the renderer file for you in the editor.
 If your class has multiple @Renderer.Path annotations, you'll be prompted (with an incredibly ugly UI) for which